Forecast Public Art activates, inspires, and advocates for public art that advances justice, health, and human dignity.

 TIMELINE

-If needed, interviews will take place on June 19 and 20, 2025.
+If needed, interviews will take place the week of August 11, 2025.

 To apply: Fill out our online Application Form